 What is a Customer Referral Program?

-Friends and followers trust that a person they know wouldn’t promote a product unless they believed it was worth it, so they’re more likely to give it a try – especially if their friend’s promotion includes a discount for them as well.
+Friends and followers trust that a person they know wouldn’t promote a product unless they believe it’s worth it, so they’re more likely to give it a try – especially if their friend’s promotion includes a discount for them as well.
 It’s a win-win for all involved.
 You get a new customer, and both the referrer and person referred get a good deal.

 3 Benefits of Starting a Customer Referral Program